sarakhosrozadeh/Florist/README.md

-# Florist
-Flower Shop Website Project
+# Flower Shop Website Project

 This repository contains a web application for a flower shop, implemented with React for the frontend, FastAPI for the backend, and PostgreSQL for the database.
 Prerequisites